National market dominance not enough for you? Well… this is the article for you!

 If your invention is likely to have market adoption/demand outside of the US, then you should certainly read on.
 This article will outline the ins and outs of the foreign patent filing process, as well as the multi-national application process (the Patent Cooperation Treaty (PCT)) and the European Patent Convention (EPC).

-The nice thing about patent laws across the world is that the high-level concept is the same no matter where you go.
+The other nice thing about patent laws across the world is that the high-level concept is the same no matter where you go.
 An exclusive right is granted to an inventor for a limited amount of time in order to incentivize/reward them for sharing their invention with the public.